Ledgentic Partner Integration Guide

 GET /partner/v2/organizations/{externalOrgId}/supplier-invoices/{externalInvoiceId}/change-requestsGET /partner/v2/organizations/{externalOrgId}/supplier-invoices/{externalInvoiceId}/change-requests/{changeRequestId}

-Use your invoice externalId for the {externalInvoiceId} placeholder when calling these endpoints.
+Use your invoice externalInvoiceId for the {externalInvoiceId} placeholder when calling these endpoints.

 Multiple change requests can coexist for the same invoice.
 When a new request is submitted, it joins the review queue independently—track each changeRequestId until it resolves to APPLIED, REJECTED, or EXPIRED.